bart747/bart747/_posts/2016-04-30-forms-perf.md

 Looks like nothing has changed, huh?

 What I did is closing the form in a **fixed height wrapper**.
-Notice the extra whitespace on the bottom&mdash;the wrapper has to be a little bit taller than the expected maximum form height.
+Notice the extra whitespace on the bottom&mdash;
+the wrapper has to be a little bit taller than an expected maximum form height.

-This way the change in the form layout will only trigger recalculation of the wrapper content.
-The rest of a page will stay static.
+This way the change in the form layout can only trigger recalculation of the wrapper content.
+The rest of the page stays static.

 (Tip: To dig deeper into the code of my examples use the dev tools' inspector.)